SusanJHamilton/GameStudy/README.md

     name
     description
     price
-    shelf life
+    * optional shelf life
-    prob of spawning
+    * prob of spawning factored into item factory, need to work into areas